harvardschoolofmouse/HSOM_PoolBallWorld/README.md

 `$ conda install -c conda-forge -n gaming_environment pymunk`

+# Possible errors

+I have run into some errors trying to get julia to align with the anaconda virtual environment's python version.
+There's some snaffu getting PyCall, PyJulia and Conda to interact properly.
+You may see:

+`using PyPlot
+INTEL MKL ERROR: dlopen(/opt/anaconda3/lib/libmkl_intel_thread.dylib, 9): Library not loaded: @rpath/libiomp5.dylib
+  Referenced from: /opt/anaconda3/lib/libmkl_intel_thread.dylib
+  Reason: image not found.
+Intel MKL FATAL ERROR: Cannot load libmkl_intel_thread.dylib.`

+If so, you can solve this by putting the path to the desired python file as the desired environment.

+`julia> ENV["PYTHON"] = /pathtopython...`

+Or, to fix and revert to the original julia in-built python version, you can use

+`julia> ENV["PYTHON"] = ""`

+You then need to rebuild PyCall:

+`julia> using Pkg
+...
+Pkg.build("PyCall")`

+And then quit julia, python etc and restart the terminal/notebook kernel.
+If it doesn't work at first, close everything and try again.

 # Working files

 The Pool Ball World simulation can be run visually from `pool_ball_world_physics_visual.py`